j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 <br>
 <br>
--- We then plot a graph of average overall_composite_movie_score over genre with 3 bar graphs for each data source
+-We then plot a graph of average overall_composite_movie_score over genre with 3 bar graphs for each data source

 ![Alt text](_images/section_II_absolute_composite_score.png)